mitchcurtis/logging-ini-generator/README.md

 # logging-ini-generator
-Generates a list of logging categories from a given Qt project
+Generates a list of logging categories from a given Qt project.

 This was created as a first step for a hackathon project: